Emergency Dentistry

 • What’s the best way to handle a dental emergency?

-• Take over-the-counter pain medication to alleviate pain
+• Take over-the-counter pain medication to alleviate pain until you can see your dentist.

 More questions?